 This is perhaps one of the most misunderstood terms in distance running.
 Speed work should help you to develop your ‘maximal speed’ so being realistic, it should be distances from 50m, up to a maximum of 200m.
 Running 800m or 1 mile repetitions is not speed work.
 It could certainly be classed as ‘hard work’ but when running 1 mile repetitions, you are far from maximal speed.
 If you want to keep your training week simple, think about doing something fast, something hard and something long (and easy).

 The simple take away message from this article, is that if you can’t run fast for even 100m, it’s not going to happen for a full 10k.
-Basic speed over 100m is a fundamental of successful distance running, which is often overlooked because people feel they can only gain from going further and harder.
+Basic speed and the ASR is one of the fundamentals of successful distance running, which is often overlooked because people feel they can only gain from going further and harder.
 Distance runners often don’t see how speed over 100m, has anything to do with 10k or marathon running.

 Triathletes… You can also apply this exact same principle to swimming and cycling.
 If you’re a slow swimmer over the 25m distance, you won’t be fast for 1500m.
-In cycling, if you can’t produce a decent power output during a 10 second maximal sprint, you can’t do it for 40k (I wrote about that recently HERE).
+In cycling, if you can’t produce a decent power output during a 10 second maximal sprint, you can’t do it for 40k.

 Racing triathlon in 2022?
 Join our coaching group for £40 per month and receive sports science testing every 2 months to monitor progress, a structured plan and ongoing support.
 To read more about our coaching services, open water swimming, sports testing and bike fitting GO HERE